 A large part of Secretary's work consists of correspondence and preparation of notices, agenda, minutes, reports, speeches etc. Therefore, to be a successful Secretary, one should have a good command over the oral and written communication skills.
 Business in majority of offices in India is carried on in English language.
-In this global era, English also serve as a language of commercial contact between different countries.
+In this global era, English also serve as alanguage of commercial contact between different countries.
 Therefore, a Secretary should have sound knowledge of English.
-Skill in shorthand is of no use without proficiency in language.
+Skill in shorthand is of no use without proficiency in e) Knowledge of the Profession or Business of the Employer

+Language.
 A Secretary should preferably have the knowledge of the regional language too.
 If the organization has dealings with foreign institutions, it will be an advantage to have a working knowledge of one or more foreign languages also.